sokol4328/aeroATISgenerator/Others/log.md

 Added ICAO format thought its yet not functional.
 CAA fully done with all CAA airports in airportData.js wich means all names can be matched from ICAO codes.
 Also made a discord server: https://discord.gg/wjWA3YS2UC.
 Come and join!

+04/05-25
+AirportData.js is now finally fully done.
+ICAO format is now officially released as it passed my own testing.